Diagram node properties

 • Diagrams with locked nodes are also called summary diagrams.

-• The boxed nodes of a locked node are not loaded when you open the diagram.
-As a consequence, opening the diagram may be a lot faster if some of the boxing nodes are locked.
+• The boxed nodes of a locked node aren't loaded when you open the diagram.
+As a result, opening the diagram may be a lot faster if some of the boxing nodes are locked.

 • You can still explore locked nodes to see the boxed nodes.